-D. Drawing Tiles Out-of-Order
+D. Drawing Tiles Out of Order

-When tiles are drawn out-of-order, (that's when Player One has played but not drawn tiles, and Player Two plays and draws tiles before Player One has replenished his/her rack) there shall be no penalty.
+When tiles are drawn out of order during most of the game, (that's when Player One has played but not drawn tiles, and Player Two plays and draws tiles before Player One has replenished his/her rack) there shall be no penalty.
 However, please read the Guidelines at the end of these Rules.
-It is unethical to knowingly draw tiles out of order or knowingly allow opponent to do so, and players may be penalized for doing so near the end of the game.
+It is unethical to knowingly draw tiles out-of-order or knowingly allow opponent to do so, and players may be penalized for doing so near the end of the game.